z5219951/revenue/Meeting/FourthMeeting.md

 - Yixiao Zhan

 ## Meeting Record
 Today we mainly talk about how to divide our work for the next stage which is report part.
-First, we make sure that all data preprocessing and modal parts have finished.
-Tim will make a final check on modal.
+First, we make sure that all data preprocessing and model parts have finished.
+Tim will make a final check on model.
 Then Yixiao will convert the data into py form.

 For the report part, we divide the report part as follow: